dracangelo/financehub/README.md

 ## 📞 Support

-If you encounter any issues or have questions, please open an issue on GitHub or contact the development team at support@financehub.example.com.
+If you encounter any issues or have questions, please open an issue on GitHub or contact the development team at support@dripcheck.example.com.

 ---

-Built with ❤️ by the FinanceHub Team
+Built with ❤️ by the Dripcheck Team